Focus on Medicare

 The premium depends on the applicants’ age at the time of buying the plan.

-“Buy young pay less” and are stagnant of age factor.
+“Buy young pay less”.
+Are stagnant of age factor.
 Premiums are affected by other factors such as inflation.

-Mr. Han purchased supplement plan at 65 and pays $165 as monthly premium.
+Mr. Stevens purchased a supplement plan at 65 and pays $165 as monthly premium.

 Attained-age-rated